ymollard/python-advanced-slides/exercises.md

 (*) *Note: `pip install . --editable` may be used so that the installed package points to your dev directory.
 This is handy for the dev stage (but `tox` is even better).*

 ---
-## Part 8: Distribute your package to TestPyPi (cf [doc](https://packaging.python.org/tutorials/packaging-projects/))
+## Part 8: Distribute your package to TestPyPi
 - 7.1.
-Create `pyproject.toml` in your package with the minimum setup
+Create `pyproject.toml` in your package with the bare minimum from the [doc](https://packaging.python.org/tutorials/packaging-projects/)
 - 7.2.
 Name your package `accounts-MYNAME` by replacing your name
 - 7.3.
 Install `wheel` and `twine`, build `sdist` and `bdist_wheel` distributions
 - 7.5.
 Upload both distributions to TestPyPI with login `__token__`